ervishuu/Plant-disease-detection/README.md

 >

-> In this web Application you can check the diseases of maize, potato, tomato, cotton, grapes and also you can check what crops you need to grow in your land by giving a little information about your land here so you can get a good yield by taking the right crop in that land at the right time
+> In this web Application you can check the diseases of maize 🌾, potato, tomato, cotton, grapes and also you can check what crops you need to grow in your land by giving a little information about your land here so you can get a good yield by taking the right crop in that land at the right time